“Dihybrid cross is the cross between two different genes that differ in two observed traits.”

-During monohybrid crosses of these traits, he observed the same pattern of dominance and inheritance.
+During monohybrid cross of these traits, he observed the same pattern of dominance and inheritance.
 The phenotypic ratio 3:1 of yellow and green colour and of round and wrinkled seed shape during monohybrid cross was retained in dihybrid cross as well.

 Consider “Y” for yellow seed colour and “y” for green seed colour, “R” for round shaped seeds and “r” for wrinkled seed shape.
 Thus, the parental genotype will be “YYRR” (yellow-round seeds) and “yyrr” (green-wrinkled seeds).